-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR \hat{A} (b)(9), the State requests the authority to provide the following additional service not specified in statute.

-CBS Taxonomy:
+ICBS Taxonomy:

 Category 1: Sub-Category 1:

 02 Round-the-Clock Services 02031 in-home residential habilitation

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-ervice Definition (Scope):
+rvice Definition (Scope):

 Category 4: Sub-Category 4:

-duplex or apartment building.
-No more than five (5) waiver participants may be supported in one (1) home or apartment.
-Provides support in the home of an ABI participant who lives alone or with an unrelated roommate, as needed, with daily living skills which shall include: ambulating, dressing, grooming, eating, toileting, bathing, meal planning, grocery shopping and meal preparation, laundry, budgeting and financial matters, home care and cleaning, instruction in leisure skills, and instruction in self-medication.
+upervised Residential Care Level III (Independent Resident uplex or apartment building.
+No more than five (5) waiver p partment.
+Provides support in the home of an ABI participar eeded, with daily living skills which shall include: ambulating anning, grocery shopping and meal preparation, laundry, bu participants may be supported in one (1) home or ht who lives alone or with an unrelated roommate, as ng, dressing, grooming, eating, toileting, bathing, meal

+instruction in leisure skills, and instruction in self-medication.
 In addition, social skills training including increasing positive behaviors and reduction or elimination of maladaptive behaviors per the plan of care.